Brayan Peña: Kansas City Royals

 On May 30, 2008, Peña was claimed off waivers by the Kansas City Royals.
 However, he was designated for assignment the next day, and did not appear in a game.
-He was promoted from the Royals' AAA affiliate on May 31, 2009.
-He then saw his most big-league playing time to date, appearing in 64 games and batting .273 with six home runs and 18 RBIs.
+He was promoted from the Triple–A Omaha Storm Chasers on May 31, 2009.
+He then saw his most big-league playing time to date, appearing in 64 games and batting .273 with six home runs and 18 RBI.

 In 2010, he earned a spot in the big-league roster during spring training and spent the 2010 season backing up Jason Kendall.
 He looked to earn a spot as a starter for the future in the last month of the season, as Kendall was out due to injury.
 Peña received the bulk of the playing time behind the plate in September.
-For the season, he played in 60 games and batted .253 with one homer and 19 RBIs.
+For the season, he played in 60 games and batted .253 with one homer and 19 RBI.

 In 2011, Peña shared starting catching duty with Matt Treanor.
 By the end of the season, he served as the backup to Salvador Pérez.
-He played in a then career-high 72 games, batting .248 with three homers and 24 RBIs.
+He played in a then career-high 72 games, batting .248 with three homers and 24 RBI.

 On January 16, 2012, Peña signed a one-year deal for $875,000 with the Royals, avoiding arbitration in the process.
-On the season, he batted .236 with two homers and 25 RBIs.
+On the season, he batted .236 with two homers and 25 RBI.

 On November 20, 2012, the Royals designated Peña for assignment as they made room on the 40-man roster ahead of the Rule 5 draft.